 In keeping with the

-overall concept of American Freestyle Karate Club as a
+overall concept of American Freestyle Karate Dojo as a

-success based studio, the AFSKC instructional staff members are your
+success based studio, the AFKD instructional staff members are your

 child’s success coaches.
 Their role is to keep students on the road

 to success at all times and to ensure that the process of learning

 is taking place.
 The instructional staff / success coaches should

 not be viewed with any level of intimidation.